1998 NASCAR Winston West Series

+Kevin Harvick, the 1998 West Series champion.

 The 1998 NASCAR Winston West Series was the 45th season of the series.
 The title was won by future NASCAR Cup Series champion Kevin Harvick, his first in the series.

 Schedule and results

 The 1998 season included 14 individual races, although Las Vegas Motor Speedway, California Speedway, and Mesa Marin Raceway hosted two races each.
 Unlike in past years, there were no combination races with the NASCAR Winston Cup Series.